 Lemon, Coconut, and Pistachio Cake

-- 1 stick unsalted butter, at room temperature, plus more for greasing the pan
+- 1 stick (8 tablespoons) unsalted butter at room temperature, plus more for greasing the pan

 - 1¼ cups granulated sugar, divided